QTSumm: Query-Focused Summarization over Tabular Data: Introduction

-With comprehensive consideration of the real-world information needs of users when consulting tabular data, we propose a new task, query-focused table summarization.
+With comprehensive consideration of the real-world information needs of users when consulting tabular data, we propose a new task, \emph{query-focused table summarization}.
 In this task, the model is required to generate a user-customized summary given the table and user query.
-To enable research in this area, we construct a human-annotated table-to-text generation dataset named \ours\footnote{The data and code will be released at \url{https://github.com/yilunzhao/QTSumm} upon publication.}, that contains 5,625 query-summary pairs over 2,437 Wikipedia tables covering diverse topics.
-Table~\ref{tab:dataset_comparison} compares \ours with previous table-to-text generation work.
-To the best of our knowledge, \ours is the first table-to-text generation dataset that tackle tasks of generating user-customized table summary based on the real-world scenarios.
+To enable research in this area, we construct a human-annotated table-to-text generation dataset named \ours\footnote{We released the dataset at \url{https://huggingface.co/datasets/yale-nlp/QTSumm} using ``gated repositories'' to protect the data from automatic crawling~\cite{jacovi2023stop}.}, that contains \nexample query-summary pairs over \ntable Wikipedia tables covering diverse topics.
+Table~\ref{tab:dataset_comparison} compares \ours with previous table-to-text generation datasets.
+To the best of our knowledge, \ours is the first dataset that tackles tasks of generating user-customized table summaries based on real-world scenarios.

-Furthermore, we provide a comprehensive evaluation of current state-of-the-art models, including text generation~\cite{lewis-etal-2020-bart, 2020t5, Chung2022ScalingIL}, table-to-text generation models~\cite{liu2022tapex, zhao-etal-2022-reastap, liu-etal-2022-plog, UnifiedSKG}, and large language models~\cite{gpt-3, wei2022chain}.
+We provide a comprehensive evaluation of current state-of-the-art models, including text generation~\cite{lewis-etal-2020-bart, 2020t5, Chung2022ScalingIL}, table-to-text generation~\cite{liu2022tapex, zhao-etal-2022-reastap, jiang-etal-2022-omnitab}, and large language models~\cite{Touvron2023LLaMAOA, Touvron2023Llama2O, zheng2023judging, jiang2023mistral, xu2023lemur, OpenAI2023GPT4TR}.
 Our results and analysis from different perspectives reveal that the existing models struggle in solving this new task, highlighting the challenges the models face when performing human-like reasoning and analysis to generate summary tailored to users' information needs.

-We are releasing our dataset and baselines to support additional research in query-focused table summarization.
+To improve both text generation systems for \ours, we propose \method.
+Given a user query, \method can retrieve and reason over query-relevant facts from the source table to generate multiple data insights in natural language sentences.
+Our results illustrate that directly concatenating the original input sequence with \method's generation can bring effective improvements to state-of-the-art baseline systems.